LukasL97/scala-macros-example/article.md

 will make use of in the transformation code.
 We can import those directly as `import c.universe._`.

 Now, let's have a look at the implementation of the macro transformation.
-This may seem overwhelming at first, but we will give a step-by-step explanation below.
+This may seem overwhelming at first, but we will give a step-by-step explanation below:

 ```scala
 def impl(c: whitebox.Context)(annottees: c.Tree*): c.Tree = {